heart-gen/rfmix_reader-benchmarking/README.md

 ## Citation

-If you the `RFMix-reader` software or anything in this repository please cite the following pre-print:
+If you the `RFMix-reader` software or anything in this repository please cite the following pre-print: XXXX.

 ## License